 Alkalising colonic irrigation with bicarbonate of soda and high strength probiotic implants and comprehensive consultation at the Parkland Natural Health

 First of all, scientists were interested in what types of intestinal cells SARS-CoV-2 infects.
 They also wanted to know what consequences the penetration of the virus into these bodies leads to.
 To do this, scientists isolated single cells from a human-made analogue of intestinal tissue.
-They also deciphered the structure of the RNA molecules contained in them, comparing these data with which chains of a similar kind were present in healthy cells.
+They also deciphered the structure of the RNA molecules in them, comparing them with which chains of a similar kind were present in healthy cells.

 Moreover, subsequent observations indicated that the penetration of the virus led to the opposite.
 That is, the activity of this gene decreased, the reasons for which are not yet clear.
-The penetration of the virus led to the shutdown of several genes associated with the reaction of cells to interferons.
+The virus penetration led to the shutdown of several genes associated with the reaction of cells to interferons.
 Those are complex protein molecules that are simultaneously capable of neutralizing viral particles.
 At the same time, they are activating immunity in already infected and still healthy cells.

 A similar feature of SARS-CoV-2 allows this virus to multiply in the intestine for a very long time.
 It also allows it to penetrate other regions of the body.
 Moreover, it creates favourable conditions for its existence in the digestive system.
 Stanifer and her colleagues will continue observations of how the virus replicates in the intestines of animals.
 They hope it will help scientists understand how this process plays in the development of COVID-19.